Tearran/audiobookplayer/README.md

 # Introduction

 This project uses a Pimoroni Pirate Audio HAT on a Raspberry Pi Zero to play audiobooks.
-It is written with Python and Tkinter.
+It is written in Python using Tkinter.
 I run it in Openbox at startup.
 [Fbcp-ili9341](https://github.com/juj/fbcp-ili9341) shows HDMI output on the display.

 ![player](/photos/player.png "player")